2022-09-29 22:00:00

 It should be noted that ONIAM presents offers in substitution of the persons designated as responsible.
 SANOFI, which markets the drug, is the main laboratory concerned.
 So far, SANOFI has not acknowledged any liability in the Depakine case, and as such refuses to participate in the compensation scheme.
 No final court decision has yet been rendered on this issue, even though the first disputes started more than 10 years ago.

-The complexity of the issue of liability in the Depakine case raises questions about the liability regime applicable to defective drugs.
+The complexity of the issue of liability in the Depakine case raises questions regarding the liability regime applicable to defective drugs.
 It comes under the common law regime for defective products, resulting from Directive 85/374/EEC, while medicinal products present inherent risks.
 The special rapporteur therefore proposes to initiate a reflection at European level on the liability regime applicable to medicinal products.

 View the report